psaikido/hugle.uk/content/prose/thesium/130-dreamer.md

 ![take it to the lab Igor - capn-damo deviantart.com](/images/thesium/take-it-to-the-lab-igor.jpg)

-The arguments between the High Neem and the Top Prof go round and round in circles.
-They both tire of them.
-On the one side there is the need for a central mythos, for a saviour, for meaning.
-The Ship of Light has an eternal essence that remains despite its components continually changing.
-On the other is the rejection of the irrational and the need for an over-arching classification system.
-The Ship of Light has no essence and is different every time it changes.
-The Good and the True butt their heads together and rapidly agree to disagree.
-A stony silence prevails between them and after only a few days of this, they take up separate lives as far as possible.
+The arguments between the High Neem and the Top Prof went round and round in circles.
+They both quickly tired of them.
+On the one side there was the need for a central mythos, for a saviour, for meaning.
+The Ship of Light had an eternal essence that remained despite its components continually changing.
+On the other was the rejection of the irrational and the need for an over-arching classification system.
+The Ship of Light had no essence and was different every time it changed.
+The Good and the True butted their heads together and rapidly agreed to disagree.
+A stony silence prevailed between them and after only a few days of this, they took up separate lives as far as they could.

-The High Neem wanders the corridors and rooms of his new prison once called The Laboratory, now renamed The Church.
-It is like a labyrinthine castle.
-In his conversations with The Helper, the only one who will talk to him, he has been given hints as to where to look for the mysterious Abystery.
-Ever further down into the labyrinth he goes until one day he finds the lowermost entrance to the Bunker.
+The High Neem wandered the corridors and rooms of the once opulent prison.
+It was like a labyrinthine castle.
+In his conversations with The Helper, the only one who would talk to him, he had been given hints as to where to look for the mysterious Abystery.
+Ever further down into the labyrinth he went until one day he found the lowermost entrance to the Bunker, very cleverly concealed.

-At the bottom of the lift's descent, he opens a massive door onto a control room.
-At the centre there is a bright blue diamond of light revolving slowly on a raised dais.
-He walks tentatively forward and as he begins to stretch out his hand to touch the blue light, a voice, as though inside his head, speaks:
+At the bottom of the lift's descent, he opened a massive door onto a control room.
+At the centre there was a bright blue diamond of light revolving slowly on a raised dais.
+He walked tentatively forward and as he began to stretch out his hand to touch the blue light, a voice, as though inside his head, spoke:

 "Greetings, esteemed friend.
 The High Neem is indeed welcome here.
 Root tells me that you have many questions."